 The photographer and location (when known) of each image are identified below the table.
 All images included in the Mid-Atlantic native plant selections fact sheets are the property of the photographer.
 For use of these images, please refer to the image use policy of MGNV (or to that of a cited organization).

 If you purchase native wildflowers make sure that they have been propagated in reputable nurseries and not harvested from the wild.
 Native species that are threatened or endangered have mostly succumbed to habitat loss (especially from farming, suburban development), over-grazing, over-harvesting, poaching, or the introduction of invasive species.
 Look not only for a “native” label but for the species full scientific name to ensure that it is native to your region.
 Be sure to ask about a plant’s origin before you buy it.
 Native plants that have been raised locally are more likely to survive transplantation and to reproduce in your garden.

 Some local nurseries specialize in native plants and other nurseries are increasing the availability of native plants among their offerings.
 Additionally, during the spring and fall, Northern Virginia, as well as other areas in the Mid-Atlantic Region, are host to numerous native plant sales.
-You can often find these advertised in local papers or listed on web sites like EPA’s Native Plant Sales in the Mid-Atlantic Region.
+You can often find these advertised in local papers or listed on web sites – search for “native plant sales in Northern Virginia.”

 In May, the Master Gardeners of Northern Virginia sell native plants at their booth at the Green Spring Gardens Plant Sale as well as at the Glencarlyn Library Plant and Herb Sale.
 Many of the plants have been divided or propagated from the plants in the MGNV demonstration gardens.
 Look for announcements of these sales on mgnv.org and on the Virginia Cooperative Extension – Master Gardeners of Arlington / Alexandria Facebook page.
 Maybe one or more of these native plants will find a home in your garden.